SALAH-ELHINT/Netflix-Checker/README.md

 ---------------------------------------

 ## USAGE
-Put your email list and password separated by ':' and run
+- Put your email list and password separated by ':' and run.
+- If you find any errors just run code again.
 <br>

 ---------------------------------------